Peshwa: Ramchandra Pant Amatya (Bawadekar)

 Ramchandra Amatya recaptured many forts from the Mughals between 1690 and 1694, some in person, as well as personally conducting guerilla war techniques.
-When Rajaram I fled to Jinji in 1689, before leaving Maharashtra, he gave "Hukumat panha" (King Status) to Pant.
-Ramchandra Pant managed the entire state under many challenges such as the Mughal influx, the betrayal of Vatandars, and scarcity of food.
+When Rajaram I fled to Jinji in 1689, before leaving Maharashtra, he ordered Ramchandra Pant to safeguard the throne; and he managed the entire state under many challenges such as the Mughal influx, rebellions, and scarcity of food.
 With his help, Sachiv kept the Maratha State on a sound economic footing.

 Bhat Family

 The Maratha war of succession between Tara Bai and Shahu resulted in latter's victory and assumption of Maratha throne as Chhatrapati.
 In 1713, Shahu appointed Balaji Vishwanath (Bhat), as Peshwa.
-The appointment of Balaji's son, Baji Rao I, as Peshwa in 1719 by Shahu made the position hereditary in the Bhat family.
+The appointment of Balaji's son, Baji Rao I, as Peshwa in 1720 by Shahu made the position hereditary in the Bhat family.
 Baji Rao proved his loyalty by controlling the feudal chieftains who wanted independence from the Maratha Empire.
 The rebellion of General Trimbak Rao Dabhade, the senapati (commander in chief), over Chauthai (revenue collection) of Gujarat is one example of such internal Maratha feuds.
-The followers of Baji and Trimbak clashed at the Battle of Bilhapur on 1 April 1731, and Trimbak was killed.
-In gratitude, Shahu gave the Peshwas and the Bhat family unchallenged control over Maratha empire. who also appointed Baji Rao's son as Peshwa in 1740, gave considerable authority to the Peshwas to command the Maratha armies, and they responded well during his reigns.
+The followers of Baji and Trimbak clashed at the Battle of Dabhoi on 1 April 1731, and Trimbak was killed.
+As reward, Shahu Maharaja gave the Peshwas and the Bhat family more responsibilities in the Maratha empire. who also appointed Baji Rao's son as Peshwa in 1740, gave considerable authority to the Peshwas to command the Maratha armies, and they responded well during his reigns.

-At the time of his death in 1749, Shahu made the Peshwas his successors under these conditions: Shivaji's descendants, who remained as the titular Raja of Satara, were called Swami (Marathi for the 'real owner') by the Peshwas who reported to them, and officially they were to seek guidance from the Raja.
-However, the Peshwa also became a ceremonial head of state after the battle of Panipat and the death of Madhavrao.
+Lifestyle and political stature

+The earlier Peshwas had a modest lifestyle in comparison to their Mughal and Nawabi counterparts.
+There is a Marathi legend about how Peshwa Bajirao I would always utilize the same amenities as his troops, often going to the extent of sharing the same food and going without it for 2–3 days at a time if his army shared the same fate.
+However this fraternity was largely reduced after the Maratha Resurrection and gradual prosperity of the Maratha Confederacy.

+Contrary to belief, the Marathas were not fully committed to casteism and discrimination, as the support of all groups was required for waging wars and appropriate taxation in the Confederacy.
+The only major involvement in matters of caste was by Narayan Rao Peshwa, when he altered the disputed status of the Prabhus.

+Politically, during the early days of the Peshwa, their direct involvement in everyday life and stronger hold over the empire ensured that they formed the right alliances, especially with the new foreign powers.
+Gradually due to the confederate structure, this political wit was often influenced by the Maratha nobles, or by political advisors and ministers like Nana Fadnavis.